 A juxtaposition of our Industrial Heritage and Nature experienced through ambient jazz piano, electronics and video.

-Phil Taylor’s early years saw him playing in Schools Proms at the Royal Albert Hall with the Darlington Youth Big Band, working with Ronnie Scott and John Dankworth.
-He attended the John Dankworth and Cleo Lane.
-He studied composition with Mike Gibbs and Neil Ardley where he developed a fascination for music created by electronics.
+Phil Taylor’s early years saw him playing in the Schools Proms at the Royal Albert Hall with the Darlington Youth Big Band, working with Ronnie Scott and John Dankworth.
+He attended the John Dankworth and Cleo Lane summer schools, studying composition with Mike Gibbs and Neil Ardley where he developed a fascination for music created by electronics.
 Phil attended City University studying music, ethnomusicology and composition and gained experience in their recording studio; during this time, he studied clarinet at the Guildhall School of Music.

 Phil lives in Sowerby Bridge, West Yorkshire.
-He plays clarinet, saxophones, violin, viola, cello, double bass and piano and has recently played with the Northern Wagner Orchestra, CoMA Leeds, Leeds Haydn Players, the Halifax Symphony Orchestra and chamber groups in the West Yorkshire area.
+He plays clarinet, saxophones, violin, viola, cello, double bass and piano and has played with the Northern Wagner Orchestra, CoMA Leeds, Leeds Haydn Players, the Halifax Symphony Orchestra and chamber groups in the West Yorkshire area.
 His latest passion is viola da gamba.

 This new piece, commissioned by Hebden Bridge Piano Festival Festival, is in memory of Phil’s civil partner Tim Taylor Willson.